Vanoxerine

+Vanoxerine is an investigational drug which is being evaluated for the treatment of heart arrhythmias and cocaine dependence.
+Vanoxerine is a piperazine derivative which has multiple pharmacological activities including acting as an dopamine reuptake inhibitor, serotonin transporter inhibitor, and as a blocker of the cardiac hERG repolarizing potassium channel (IKr).

+Research

-Vanoxerine as a treatment for cocaine dependence
+Treatment of cocaine dependence

 Vanoxerine has been researched for use in treating cocaine dependence both as a substitute for cocaine and to block the rewarding effects.
 This strategy of using a competing agonist with a longer half-life has been successfully used to treat addiction to opiates such as heroin by substituting with methadone.
 It was hoped that vanoxerine would be of similar use in treating cocaine addiction.

 Research also indicates that vanoxerine may have additional mechanisms of action including antagonist action at nicotinic acetylcholine receptors, and it has also been shown to reduce the consumption of alcohol in animal models of alcohol use disorder.

 Vanoxerine has been through human trials up to Phase II, but development was stopped due to observed QTc effects in the context of cocaine use.

 However, vanoxerine analogs continue to be studied as treatments for cocaine addiction.
 As an example, GBR compounds are piperazine based and contain a proximal and a distal nitrogen.
 It was found that piperidine analogs are still fully active DRIs, although they do not have any affinity for the "piperazine binding site" unlike the GBR compounds.
 Further SAR revealed that while there are 4 atoms connecting the two fluorophenyl rings to the piperazine, the ether in the chain could be omitted in exchange for a tertiary nitrogen.
 Vanoxerine, a blocker of the dopamine carrier devoid of action on the noradrenaline carrier, while greatly increasing dopamine in the nucleus accumbens, is ineffective in raising extracellular dopamine in the prefrontal cortex.